 The program in American Studies aims to help students develop knowledge about American society and culture that is critical, contextual, and informed by a high degree of personal awareness.
 We emphasize two broad themes that inform the department’s teaching and research: the social construction of difference and the culture of everyday life.
 The former speaks to the ways in which people and groups create and sustain their identities and affiliations; the latter focuses on patterns of belief and value that give form and meaning to the lived experience of Americans, past and present.

 Chair: P. Williams-Forson

 Professor: J. Wong

-Associate Professors: J. Farman, P. Guerrero (USLT Dir), C. Hanhardt, N. Mirabal, L. Bruce (Fall, Grad Prog Dir), M. Sies (Fall, Undergrad Prog Dir/Spring, Grad Prog Dir), P. Williams-Forson
+Associate Professors: J. Farman, P. Guerrero (USLT Dir), C. Hanhardt, N. Mirabal, L. Bruce (Grad Prog Dir), M. Sies (MSMC Dir), P. Williams-Forson

 Instructors: M. Arnoldi (Res Assoc), M. Salazar-Porzio

-Senior Lecturers: A. Ali (Fall, Assistant Undergrad Prog Dir/Spring, Undergrad Prog Dir), R. Chester, S. Pramschufer
+Senior Lecturers: A. Ali (Undergrad Prog Dir), R. Chester, S. Pramschufer

 Affiliate Professors: D. Andrews, R. Bauer, M. Bell, C. Cabrera, W. Cohen, B. Thornton-Dill, M. Feldstein, J. Greene, M. Leone, R. Levine, D. Linebaugh, R. Muncy, B. Pearson, J. Quintero-Herencia, S. Ray, B. Richardson, J. Richardson, P. Shackel, S. Simpson, M. Smith, O. Wang, M. Washington, D. Wyatt, R. Zambrana, M. Zilfi

-Professors Emeriti: J. Caughey (Prof Emeritus), R. Kelly (Prof Emeritus), L. Mintz (Assoc Prof Emeritus), J. Paoletti (Prof Emerita), S. Parks, N. Struna (Prof Emerita)
+Professors Emeriti: J. Caughey (Prof Emeritus), R. Kelly (Prof Emeritus), L. Mintz (Assoc Prof Emeritus), J. Paoletti (Prof Emerita), S. Parks (Prof Emerita), N. Struna (Prof Emerita)